patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/number input/number-input.md

 1. **Label:** Indicates what value the user should input in the numeric field.
 2. **Input field:** Area for the user to type in their numeric input.
 3. **Buttons:** Increase or decrease the value by set increments.
-4. **Helper text:** Explains or provides additional context that helps the user provide the right information.
-This is an optional field.
+4. **Helper text (optional):** Explains or provides additional context that helps the user provide the right information.
-5. **Unit:** Provides a unit symbol for the value in the input field, when applicable.
-This is an optional field.
+5. **Unit (optional):** Provides a unit symbol for the value in the input field, when applicable.

 ## Usage
 **Use a number input when:**